jacksusank/Booper/README.md

 ## Acknowledgements

-This project was inspired by Bo Lopker and the Totem team.
+The idea for this project was created by Bo Lopker and the Totem team.